April 4, 2023 Spring Election

 If registering at the polling place on election day, an applicant must bring proof that you have lived at your present location for 28 days preceding the election.

-If you are a registered Wisconsin voter, you can download the application for Absentee Ballot (EL-121) from the link above.
-Just complete the form and mail, e-mail or fax (please call the Clerk for the fax number) it to the Town of Bristol Clerk.
-Your application must be received by the Clerk no later than 5:00 p.m. on the Thursday before the election in order for an absentee ballot to be sent to you.
+You can request an absentee by visiting the MyVote website or you can download the application for Absentee Ballot (EL-121) from the link above.
+Completed forms can be mailed or e-mailed to the Town of Bristol Clerk.
+Your application must be received by the Clerk no later than the end of day on the Thursday before the election in order for an absentee ballot to be sent to you.

 Written Request By Mail